JSantos95/fcc-calculator/README.md

 I used the redux and react-redux packages, all on the package.json

-You can copy in the src files and public/index.html and this will work or click the [link](https://zen-booth-c36d01.netlify.app)
+You can copy in the src files and public/index.html and this will work or click the [link](https://zen-booth-c36d01.netlify.app) to see the live version